-I want our advising time together to be productive and I want to clear you to register without delays.
+I want our advising time together to be productive and I want to clear you to register (by giving you a PIN code to use in myHilltop) without delays.
 For those things to happen, you must prepare for your advising appointment.
 Please follow these steps so that I can clear you to register:

 Taking Courses Off-Campus

 If you plan to take a course at ACC, please read the course equivalency guide first.
 You will have to complete an off-campus course approval form, which you can find here.
 When you complete your off-campus course, be sure to have the transcript sent to the St. Edward’s University Registrar.
 I’m told that you will have a much easier time getting your transcript from ACC if you request it in person.